andy-puertas/devmtn-notes/JAVASCRIPT/callbacks.md

-// Callbacks!
+## Callbacks
-// Can be used to delay a message
+- Can be used to delay a message

         function delayedBirthday() {
             console.log('Happy Late Birthday!');
         };
         setTimeout(delayedBirthday, 1000);

-// Can be used to determine order in a function
+- Can be used to determine order in a function

         createWorldPeace(solveWorldHunger);
         // "before we can create World Peace, we must solve World Hunger"

-// When using callbacks...
+- When using callbacks...

         function takesACallback(num, callbackFunc) {
             callbackFunc(num); // <-- this is the function callback
         };